rulasg/testinghelper-action/README.md

-# testinghelper-action

-GitHub Action to test PowerShell modules using TestingHelper from GitHub.
+# TestingHelper GitHub Action and Reusable Workflow

+Testing is key for a healthy and effitient development process.

+[TestingHelper](https://github.com/rulasg/testingHelper#readme) will help you on different faces of the developmnet lifecycle of a powershell module including testing.

+This Action and Reusable Workflow are wrappers around TestingHelper testing functionality so that you can very easily test your powershell module and add it to the development flow as a PullRequest check.

-The following two samples calling the action and the reusable workflow are equivalent.
+The following two samples are equivalent.
+The first one will call the action as a step and the second one will run calling the reusable workflow.

 ## Calling the action

 This workflow will run the action as a step.

 ```yaml
 name: Test with TestingHelper-Action